 Decision-making for Continuation, Stoppage, or Pivoting

-In the product development process, one of the key stages is evaluating the path taken and deciding whether to continue, stop, or pivot.
-If the data indicates that the current path is effective and accepted by the market, continuing with minor optimizations would be logical.
-Conversely, if feedback is negative or costs outweigh potential value, halting the project can prevent resource wastage.
-However, sometimes it’s necessary to change direction while maintaining the original goal—for example, by redefining the target market, revenue model, or key product features.
-These strategic decisions play a decisive role in the ultimate success or failure of the product.
+In the product development process, a key stage is evaluating progress and deciding whether to continue, stop, or pivot.
+If the data shows that the current direction is effective and well received by the market, continuing with minor optimizations is a logical step.
+Conversely, if feedback is negative or costs exceed potential value, stopping the project may help prevent unnecessary resource loss.
+In some cases, however, it may be necessary to change direction while maintaining the original goal—for example, by redefining the target market, adjusting the revenue model, or modifying key product features.
+Such strategic decisions play a decisive role in the ultimate success or failure of a product.

 This decision is usually made by analyzing the following data: